-A detailed proof of Theorem 2 and Theorem 3 can be found in the Appendix.
-In order to illustrate the double robustness property of our proposed estimators, we borrow the idea of the oracle estimator \citep{SCAD}.
-Define the oracle estimator $\ora \in \R^s$ as the solution of $\bU(\bbeta,\bpsi)$ using $f(x_{\widetilde S})$ and $\gamma(x_{S}, a)$ (i.e., assume that the zero and non-zero of the coefficients are known in advance).
-Since we do not know the truly important variables in the application, the oracle estimator is just a conceptual idea to help us establish the theoretical properties in variable selection.
-Due to the double robustness of $\bU(\bbeta,\bpsi)$, $\ora$ is a consistent asymptotically normal estimator of $\bpsi_{S}^*$ under standard regularity conditions (see Appendix for the details) for $M$-estimators.
+A detailed proof of Theorem 2 and Theorem 3 are in the Appendix (Sections B.4 and B.5).
+To illustrate the double robustness property of our proposed estimators, we borrow the idea of the oracle estimator \citep{SCAD}.
+Define the oracle estimator $\ora \in \R^s$ as the solution of $\bU(\bbeta,\bpsi)$ using $f(x_{\widetilde S})$ and $\gamma(x_{S}, a)$ (i.e., assume that the zero and nonzero coefficients are known in advance).
+Since we do not know the truly important variables in the application, the oracle estimator is just a concept to help establish the theoretical properties in variable selection.
+Due to the double robustness of $\bU(\bbeta,\bpsi)$, $\ora$ is a consistent asymptotically normal estimator of $\bpsi_{S}^*$ under standard regularity conditions for $M$-estimators.
 The properties of $\widehat \bpsi$ in Theorems 2 and 3 are referred to as the oracle property \citep{SCAD}, i.e., $\widehat \bpsi$ performs as well as the oracle estimator $\ora$.

-\begin{corollary}[\textit{\textbf{Double Robustness}}] It can be seen that the oracle estimator $\ora$ constructed above is a doubly robust estimator of $\bpsi_0$.
+\begin{corollary}[\textit{\textbf{Double Robustness}}] The oracle estimator $\ora$ constructed above is a doubly robust estimator of $\bpsi_0$.
 Since the resulting estimator $\widehat \bpsi$ mimics the oracle estimator $\ora$, $\widehat \bpsi$ is also a doubly robust estimator.
-That is to say, the resulting estimator $\widehat \bpsi$ is a consistent estimator of $\bpsi_{0}$ if either one of two nuisance models is correct. \end{corollary}
+That is to say, the resulting estimator $\widehat \bpsi$ is a consistent estimator of $\bpsi_{0}$ if either of two nuisance models is correct. \end{corollary}